Operation Catechism: Background

-From early 1942, Tirpitz posed a significant threat to the Allied convoys transporting supplies through the Norwegian Sea to the Soviet Union.
+From early 1942, Tirpitz posed a significant threat to Allied convoys transporting supplies through the Norwegian Sea to the Soviet Union.
 Stationed in fjords on the Norwegian coast, the battleship was capable of overwhelming the close-escort forces assigned to the Arctic convoys or breaking out into the North Atlantic.
 To counter this threat, the Allies needed to keep a powerful force of warships with the British Home Fleet, and capital ships accompanied most convoys part of the way to the Soviet Union.

 Tirpitz was repeatedly attacked at her anchorages in Norway by Allied forces over several years.
 Royal Air Force (RAF) heavy bombers made four unsuccessful raids on the battleship between January and April 1942 while she was stationed at Fættenfjord.
 From March 1943, Tirpitz was based at Kaafjord in the far north of Norway.
 During Operation Source on 22 September, she was severely damaged by explosives placed on her hull by Royal Navy personnel who had used midget submarines to penetrate Kaafjord.
 On 3 April 1944, aircraft flying from Royal Navy aircraft carriers attacked Tirpitz during Operation Tungsten and inflicted further damage.
 A series of subsequent aircraft carrier attacks were unsuccessful, including Operation Mascot on 17 July and Operation Goodwood which was conducted between 22 and 29 August 1944.

 After the failure of Operation Goodwood, it was decided that further carrier attacks against Tirpitz would be fruitless due to the inadequacies of the Royal Navy's aircraft and their armament.
 Accordingly, responsibility for sinking Tirpitz was transferred to the RAF's Bomber Command.
 On 15 September 1944, the elite Nos.
 9 and 617 Squadrons attacked the battleship at Kaafjord in what was designated Operation Paravane.
 This operation employed Avro Lancaster heavy bombers armed with Tallboy heavy bombs and "Johnnie Walker" mines.
 The Tallboy bomb weighed 12000 lb and had been developed to destroy heavily armoured targets.
 When dropped from a high altitude, the bomb could penetrate a battleship's deck armour before exploding within the vessel.
 Tirpitz was struck by a single Tallboy during the attack that caused extensive damage to her bow and rendered her unfit for combat.